 Transaction Endorser will:

-Process Signed Data only in accordance with the Bedrock Governance Framework and other lawful documented instructions (“ Additional Instruction ”) from the Bedrock Consortium.
-If Transaction Endorser notifies Bedrock Consortium that such other instruction is not feasible, the parties shall work together to find an alternative.
-If neither the Additional Instruction nor an alternative is feasible, the Bedrock Consortium may terminate the affected Services pursuant to the BTEA.
-Transaction Endorser will inform the Bedrock Consortium if it is aware or reasonably suspects that the Bedrock Consortium’s instructions regarding the Processing of Signed Data may breach the GDPR and may suspend the performance of such instruction until the Bedrock Consortium has modified the instruction or confirmed its lawfulness in documented form;
+Process Signed Data only in accordance with the Bedrock Governance Framework and other lawful documented instructions (“ Additional Instruction ”) from LFGN.
+If Transaction Endorser notifies LFGN that such other instruction is not feasible, the parties shall work together to find an alternative.
+If neither the Additional Instruction nor an alternative is feasible, the LFGN may terminate the affected Services pursuant to the TEA.
+Transaction Endorser will inform the LFGN if it is aware or reasonably suspects that the LFGN’s instructions regarding the Processing of Signed Data may breach the GDPR and may suspend the performance of such instruction until the LFGN has modified the instruction or confirmed its lawfulness in documented form;

 ensure that persons authorized to Process the Signed Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality even if such Signed Data is public or already in the possession of Transaction Endorser;

-promptly notify and reasonably assist the Bedrock Consortium, if it receives a request from a data subject for access to, correction, amendment, deletion of, or objection to the Processing of Signed Data relating to such individual;
+promptly notify and reasonably assist the LFGN, if it receives a request from a data subject for access to, correction, amendment, deletion of, or objection to the Processing of Signed Data relating to such individual;

-assist the Bedrock Consortium, at the Bedrock Consortium’s request, in complying with the Bedrock Consortium’s obligations to respond to data subject requests and its compliance regarding Signed Data Processed by Transaction Endorser, to the extent technically feasible given the architecture of the Utility taking into account the nature of the Processing and the information available to Transaction Endorser;
+assist the LFGN, at the LFGN’s request, in complying with the LFGN’s obligations to respond to data subject requests and its compliance regarding Signed Data Processed by Transaction Endorser, to the extent technically feasible given the architecture of the Utility taking into account the nature of the Processing and the information available to Transaction Endorser;

-at the direction of the Bedrock Consortium, cooperate and assist the Bedrock Consortium in conducting a data protection impact assessment and related consultations with any supervisory authority; and
+at the direction of the LFGN, cooperate and assist the LFGN in conducting a data protection impact assessment and related consultations with any supervisory authority; and

 comply with the GDPR and other data privacy laws applicable to Transaction Endorser as a processor in Processing the Signed Data and in the performance of the Services.